 We’re all accustomed to high fees with financial products.
 It comes with the territory when you’re looking for an online personal loan, mortgage refinance or title loan.
 As an example you can expect a high interest rate with a payday loan.
 That’s a given when you’re dealing with a high interest loan that’s designed for consumers with bad credit.
 With a mortgage loan we’re going to see an APR that’s in the middle single digits.
 A finance rate around 4-5% doesn’t seem like much on paper.
 Especially when you compare it to a high interest mortgage cash out or refinance.
 But it’s going to add up over the long run when a borrower pays of a home loan over 20-30 years.
 Most online title loans will come with high fees as well.
 As is the case with a cash advance, there’s often going to be a high interest rate when a borrower uses their pink slip for collateral.
-Lender’s don’t always do the traditional credit checks you see with normal bank financing and personal loans. credit checks for good credit loans are common and you don’t see those with this form of financing.
-Even though you can expect a high interest rate with a title loan we do know of a few ways you can avoid extreme charges.
+Lenders don’t always do the traditional credit checks you see with normal bank financing and personal loans.
+Credit checks for good credit loans are common and you don’t see those with this form of financing.
+You can expect a high interest rate with a car title loan, but we know of a few ways you can avoid extreme charges.